 A ‘gap’ is the amount you pay either for medical or hospital charges, over and above what you get back from Medicare or your private health insurer.
 Most patients requiring knee, hip or shoulder replacements incur significant out-of-pocket expenses (on top of private health insurance premiums that are paid annually) in the form of surgeon fees, anaesthetist fees, physiotherapist gaps, etc. However, JRC offers a ‘no gap’ holistic care pathway for private insured patients requiring a joint replacement.
 If you are unsure whether you qualify for this service, please feel free to phone us on 1300 000 572.

 JRC offers a pioneering care philosophy and pathway for South Australians requiring joint replacement surgery.

 Holistic care pathway from the initial consultation to 3 months post-operative period and routine follow-ups thereafter.

 - Robotic -assisted Knee replacements.

 - Total Hip Replacements including Direct-anterior THR.

 - Patient-specific Total shoulder replacements.

-No-out-of-pocket expenses for private insured patients for Surgeon, Anaesthetist, hospital, Physiotherapy sessions, transport to and from hospital, RDNS home care after surgery for the first week and delivery and collection of mobility aids for the first week.
+No-out-of-pocket expenses for private insured patients for Surgeon, Anaesthetist, Physician, hospital, Physiotherapy sessions, transport to and from hospital, Home Support Services after surgery for the first week and delivery and collection of mobility aids for the first week.